IRSAW/IRSAW/README.md

 about where the object is in the front based on what the camera sees.

-#This branch of IRSAW is highly modified which a lot of changes.
+#This branch of IRSAW is highly modified with a lot of changes.

 The changes are listed below